-$$\phi{ij}^{child} = \alpha{ij}\phi{ij}^p + (1 - \alpha{ij})\phi{ij}^c, \tag{18.1}$$
+$$\phi{ij}^{child} = \alpha{ij}\phi{ij}^p + (1 - \alpha{ij})\phi{ij}^c, \tag{22.1}$$

 Although this weight is introduced for a smooth transition from parent to child model solution, we recommend that the weight for the parent model to be unity in the halo and at the boundary of the main region and zero elsewhere.
 Instead, this weight is used to specify the boundary between the main regions of parent and child models.
-When the boundary is at the tracer points, the weight for the parent solution should be unity in the dark green region of Figure 18.1a.
-When the boundary is at the velocity points, the weight for the parent solution should be unity in the dark green region of Figure 18.1b.
+When the boundary is at the tracer points, the weight for the parent solution should be unity in the dark green region of Figure 22.1a.
+When the boundary is at the velocity points, the weight for the parent solution should be unity in the dark green region of Figure 22.1b.
 Weight must be prepared separately for the tracer and velocity points.
 (Incidentally, a radiation boundary condition may be imposed by elaborating weight values.)

-Figure 18.2 Condition on the topography of the child model around the side boundary.
-The topography of the child model should have the same topography as the parent model for two parent velocity cells inward (dark blue) and one parent velocity cell outward (light blue) relative to the boundary of the main region constructed by connecting tracer points (red rectangle).
+Figure 22.2 (a) Condition on the topography of the child model around the side boundary.
+The topography of the child model should have the same topography as the parent model for two parent velocity cells inward (dark blue) and one parent velocity cell outward (light blue) relative to the boundary of the main region constructed by connecting tracer points (red rectangle). (b) Bathymetry near the boundary of the child model, when the grids of the parent model are divided by a factor of 3.

-18.3 Intermodel transfer
+22.3 Intermodel transfer